Skip to main content

 Prepare and Conduct Your Dosage Probation Orientation

-Another step in assessing your probation agency's readiness is to conduct an orientation to dosage probation.
-Probation staff should have already received a preliminary introduction to dosage probation and expressed their initial support as you prepared for your readiness assessment.
+Another step in the readiness process is to conduct a formal orientation to dosage probation for probation staff.
+Probation staff should have already received a preliminary introduction to dosage probation and expressed their initial support for implementation.

 Decide Whom to Invite